 You must have an offer to study at UniSC prior to applying for credit.
 Applicants need to use their UniSC student login to access the online Application for credit transfer and recognition of prior learning.
 If you applied via QTAC, you need to submit your credit application to UniSC.

-We can offer you general advice about applying, but we won’t be able to confirm whether you will receive credit until your application has been assessed.
+We can offer you general advice about applying, but we won’t be able to confirm a credit outcome until your application has been assessed.

 We recommend you apply for credit as early as possible, and no later than the commencement of the relevant teaching period so you have plenty of time to finalise your enrolment.

-NOTE: Please allow up to three weeks for your application to be assessed.
+NOTE: Please allow up to thirty working days for your application to be assessed.
 This time frame may be extended during peak periods and for complex applications.

-The on-time due date for credit applications for Semester 1 2022 is Friday, 4 February 2022.
-Applications or supporting documentation received after this date may not be assessed in time for Semester 1 2022.
+You must submit your application before the credit transfer on-time application due date to make sure it is assessed before classes start.
+Applications or supporting documentation received after this date may not be assessed in time for the relevant semester.

 How to submit your application